 The extra space meant I could stretch my shoulders without impinging on the seat of the person next to me.
 This is true in first class flights even on shorter regional flights.
 2 seats in a row instead of 3 makes all the difference!

 reality: It’s true that on any given first class flight the meal or snacks served are better than whatever is being dished out to passengers in economy seats, however, in United’s extra-luxurious Polaris first class, I swear I’ve been served the exact same meal that I’ve had in their economy class on an international flight.

 Expectation: In first class, the flight attendants will greet you with a glass of champagne

 reality: It’s true!
-Even in post-Covid times when everything is suffering from shrink-flation, you’re still offered a complimentary sparkling wine before departure.
+Even in 2022 when everything is suffering from shrink-flation, you’ll still be offered a complimentary sparkling wine before departure.